-- If you redeem or switch units purchased by reinvesting distributions. - Switches to different series within the same Fund. - Units sold as part of a fund-of-fund program or a similar pooled investment program. - In most cases, units sold for retirement income fund or life income fund payments. - Redemptions of money market funds. - Units sold for systematic transactions, such as automatic exchanges, pre-authorized chequing plans, and systematic withdrawal programs.
+- If you redeem or switch units purchased by reinvesting distributions. - Switches to different series within the same Fund. - Units sold as part of a fund-of-fund program or a similar pooled investment program. - In most cases, units sold for retirement income fund or life income fund payments. - Redemptions of money market funds. - Units sold for systematic transactions, such as automatic exchanges, pre-authorized chequing plans, and systematic withdrawal programs. - Currency exchange transactions. - Units sold to pay management and advisory fees, Administration Fees, service fees, operating expenses, or Fund Costs.

-- Currency exchange transactions. - Units sold to pay management and advisory fees, Administration Fees, service fees, operating expenses, or Fund Costs. - Units sold as part of the Fidelity ClearPlan[®] Custom Fund Portfolios. - Redemption of series INV units sold as part of a dealer's or portfolio management firm's model portfolio, investment fund or other similar investment product. - Redemption of units triggered by a portfolio rebalancing within a discretionary model portfolio or asset allocation program or other similar investment product ("discretionary investment vehicles"), excluding fund-of-fund programs, held by multiple individual discretionary client accounts managed by a portfolio manager licensed to engage in discretionary trading on behalf of its clients.
+- Units sold as part of the Fidelity ClearPlan® Custom Fund Portfolios. - Redemption of units triggered by a portfolio rebalancing within a discretionary model portfolio or asset allocation program or other similar investment product ("discretionary investment vehicles"), excluding fundof-fund programs, held by multiple individual discretionary client accounts managed by a portfolio manager licensed to engage in discretionary trading on behalf of its clients.
 We believe the concern for inappropriate or excessive short-term trading is limited because the discretionary investment vehicle itself is not considered to be engaged in harmful short-term trading activity as they are typically acting on behalf of numerous investors.
 Your dealer or financial advisor needs to determine whether your accounts qualify and notify us before trade execution in order for us to waive the short-term trading fee. - Payments made as a result of the death of the unitholder.